Documentation

 • YEARLY

-An integer that represents a count of items in a result set that match a specific criteria.
+• COUNT.
+An integer that represents a count of items in a result set that match specific criteria.

-A percentage of items in a given data set that match criterion from a larger subset.
+• PERCENT.
+A percentage of items in a given data set that match a criterion from a larger subset.
 For example, the count of records where column X = 5 in a set of records in a given date range, is returned as a percentage.

 Targets & Goals